wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/understand-office-add-ins-fundamentals/includes/4-understand-custom-functions.md

 ### Manifest

-To configure an add-in as a custom function, the key settings in the manifest are:
+To configure an add-in as a custom function, the key areas in the manifest are:

 ```xml
 <OfficeApp